opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/secret-management.md

 ## Introduction

 At Red Hat, we provide an internal OpenShift AI cluster that serves as a unified platform for experimentation, prototyping, and scalable deployment of AI solutions.
-Designed to support a potential user base of over 19,000 associates, the platform offers a range of capabilities—including GPU auto-scaling for efficient resource management, hosting models from the Granite, Llama, Mistral, and DeepSeek families, as well as specialized models for vision, embeddings, and safety filtering.
+Designed to support a potential user base of over 19,000 associates, the platform offers a range of capabilities—including granular role-based access control (RBAC), GPU auto-scaling for efficient resource management, hosting models from the Granite, Llama, Mistral, and DeepSeek families, as well as specialized models for vision, embeddings, and safety filtering.
 It also supports demo products like [Models as a Service](https://ai-on-openshift.io/generative-ai/ai-for-everyone/) and the [Chat with Your Documentation](https://ai-on-openshift.io/demos/llm-chat-doc/llm-chat-doc/) RAG implementation.
-This variety enables teams across Red Hat to explore diverse AI workloads and build solutions tailored to their specific use cases.
+This variety enables teams across Red Hat to explore diverse AI workloads and build solutions tailored to their specific use cases by using OpenShift AI.

 Like any production-grade platform, supporting these capabilities at scale requires more than just compute resources.
 It also requires solid engineering practices, including the secure management of sensitive configuration data—such as cloud credentials and authorization tokens used in platform setup.